MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-exec-connections-transact-sql.md

 [!INCLUDE [sql-asdb-asa](../../includes/applies-to-version/sql-asdb-asa.md)]

-Returns information about the connections established to this instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and the details of each connection.
-Returns server wide connection information for SQL Server.
-Returns current database connection information for Azure SQL Database.
+Returns information about the connections established to this instance of the database engine and the details of each connection.
+Returns server wide connection information for SQL Server and Azure SQL Managed Instance.
+Returns connection information for the current database in Azure SQL Database.
+Returns connection information for all databases in the same elastic pool for databases in [elastic pools](/azure/azure-sql/database/elastic-pool-overview) in Azure SQL Database.

 > [!NOTE]
 > To call this from dedicated SQL pool in [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] or [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], see [sys.dm_pdw_exec_connections (Transact-SQL)](sys-dm-pdw-exec-connections-transact-sql.md).
 For serverless SQL pool use **sys.dm_exec_connections**.